ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

 * Select Polly-PeakML options

-    Move to the *Polly-PeakML* tab:  Click on the ‘peak curation’ checkbox.
+    Move to the *Polly-PeakML* tab:  Click on the *‘peak curation’* checkbox.

     ![Peak Curation Dialog](../../img/Polly-PeakML/peakCurationDialog.png) <center>**Figure 6.** Select peak cuation</center>

-    Authenticate yourself for PeakML license: PeakML models are proprietary to the organization and require the user to be authorised for the same to use PeakML.
+    Authenticate yourself for PeakML license: PeakML Models are proprietary to the organization and require you to be authorized for the same to use PeakML.

     ![Authentication Dialog](../../img/Polly-PeakML/peakMLAuthorization.png) <center>**Figure 6.** Authenticate using Polly credentials</center>

     Choose Models from the list: Different models can be available to different users.
-The list of the models depends on the user’s license for the same.
+The list of the models depends on the your license for the same.

     ![peakML Models](../../img/Polly-PeakML/peakMLModels.png) <center>**Figure 7.** Select PeakML Model</center>

-    Slider - Using Slider, the user can set the range of the classified label to be bad or signal accordingly.
+    Slider - Using Slider, you can set the range of the classified label to be bad or signal accordingly.
 For example, if the range is set to 0.0 to 0.3 (that is marked by red) this determines that the group has a probability of less than 0.3 would be noise.
 Similarly, the peak-groups with a probability of more than 0.6 (marked by green) would be a signal ( that is a good peak-group).

     The gray region in slider from 0.3 to 0.6 is marked as - ‘Maybe good peak-group’